Enabling and Managing Forwarders

 • External Collector Mirrored: Kbps.

-• FPS (Avg/Peak): Flow records per second sent from the traffic monitor that could be forwarded to ThousandEyes platform if allowed.
+• Total FPS (Avg/Peak): Total flow records per second sent from the forwarder to ThousandEyes.
 Shows average and peak values.

-• Unsupported FPS (Avg/Peak): Flow records per second received by the agent and discarded due to unsupported format.
+• Unsupported FPS (Avg/Peak): Flow records per second received by the forwarder and discarded due to unsupported format.
 Shows average and peak values.

 • ... (ellipsis): Click to Edit or Clear Stats for each row.